GRID TIE SOLAR

 Each grid-tied solar option has its advantages depending on your energy needs, budget, and goals.
 Whether you want to lower electricity costs, gain energy independence, or ensure backup power, we can help you choose the best system for your home.

-Here, we briefly describe each type of grid tie solar; Basic Net Metering, Net Metering with Backup and Behind-The-Meter.
+Here, we briefly describe each type of grid tie solar; Basic Net Metering, Net Metering with Backup, Battery Backup only, and Behind-The-Meter.

 Basic Net Metering Diagram